US stocks sink again as more companies detail damage they're taking because of Trump's trade war

 NEW YORK — (AP) — U.S. stocks are sinking Tuesday as AI mania on Wall Street loses more steam and as more companies scrub their forecasts for upcoming profits because of uncertainty created by President Donald Trump's tariffs.

-The S&P 500 was down 1.1% in early trading and on track for a second drop after breaking a nine-day winning streak, its longest such run in more than 20 years.
-The Dow Jones Industrial Average was down 438 points, or 1.1%, as of 9:55 a.m.
-Eastern time, and the Nasdaq composite was 1.4% lower.
+The S&P 500 was down 0.4% in morning trading and on track for a second drop after breaking a nine-day winning streak, its longest such run in more than 20 years.
+The Dow Jones Industrial Average was down 134 points, or 0.3%, as of 11:02 a.m.
+Eastern time, and the Nasdaq composite was 0.6% lower.

 AI-related companies have been finding it more difficult recently to convince investors to support their stocks after they’ve already shot so high.
 Palantir’s stock’s price remains near $110, when it was sitting at only $20 less than a year ago.